Multibeam Target Detection

 Select Link satellite clusters when you want to apply satellite-satellite linking to detected targets.

-Retain unlinked satellites
+Retain unlinked targets

 When you click Advanced the Target Detection settings are displayed: